SERVICES

 Who Benefits Most From a Scar Remodeling Program?

-You may benefit from assessment and staged care if you have:
+You may benefit from assessment and staged treatment for scar tissue if you have

 - Post-surgical scars that are raised, red, thick, or itchy